 - Gives you health related information about your genes.

-- Has easy to use tools for looking at the data but it is a bit clunky now during their transition to a new site
+- Has easy to use tools for looking at the data

 - Many of the people who have tested there are not interested in genealogy and will not respond to queries and invites, n.b. you cannot look at where you overlap people you are not sharing with unless you and they have selected “open sharing”